dglsparsons/dglsparsons.github.io/posts/task-a-simple-automation-tool.md

 There be Haze
 ```

 We can now hopefully see the value in this!
-We only do work if we have to, and each task can easily check if it has work
+We only do work if we have to, and each task can easily check if it has work to do.
-to do.
 This can be incredibly useful for software development.
-For example, we could create a `deploy` task that depends on a
+For example, we could create a `deploy` task that depends on a `build` task.
-`build` task.
 The `build` task will only build if the code has been updated since the last `build`.
-We can even make the
-`deploy` only perform an actual deployment if the built files are newer than the last deployment.
+We can even make the `deploy` only perform an actual deployment if the built files are newer than the last deployment.

 ## A Real World Example

 So far we've looked at a rather contrived example using `curl` to download a weather forecast.
-Instead, let's look at a
-common code example of building a javascript project.
+Instead, let's look at a common code example of building a javascript project.
 We can define the desired behaviour as follows:
 - running `task build` should run `npm run build`.
 - `npm run build` should only be run if there are any new changes to our source files since the last build.
 - `npm run build` should only be run if the latest `node_modules` are installed.
 - the latest `node_modules` should be installed only if there have been changes to our packages since the last install.

-These three conditions can be checked using the magical `test` and `find` tools.
-Test can be used to check if an output
-of a command returns some content (using `test -z`).
-It is also capable of checking whether files exist using `test -f`
-, and whether directories exist using `test -d`.
-If a file/directory doesn't exist, or a command returned some output,
-then the process will exit with a status code, indicating the command failed.
+These three conditions can be checked using the magical `test` and `find` tools. `test` can be used to check if an output of a command returns some content (using `test -z`).
+It is also capable of checking whether files exist using `test -f`, and whether directories exist using `test -d`.
+If a file/directory doesn't exist, or a command returned some output, then the process will exit with a status code, indicating the command failed.
 Finally, `find` can be used along with the
 `-newer` flag to find files that are newer than our output.

 Our Taskfile.yml could look like the following: